LearnWithArjun/substrate-env-setup/substrate-node-template-setup.md

 # Let's get the Substrate node template set up on your computer!
+The Substrate node template provides a working development environment so that you can start building on Substrate right away.
 ### To compile the Substrate node template:
 1. Open a terminal shell on your computer.
 2. Clone the node template repository by running the following command: